bartelsjoshuac/Corduroy/README.md

 6. *python manage.py createsuperuser*  // Follow the prompts to create a user called root with a password of password.
 7. *python manage.py populate_users* // Create groomy (groomy account) and admin(Corduroy admin account) and the groomers and admins groups.
 8. *python manage.py populate_data* // Populates some sample data.
 9. If you wish to have current weather data displayed, you need to manually insert a valie OpenWeatherMap.org API key at the end of the settings.py file.
 If you contact the author, he might give you one :-)
+10. Access the Corduroy Interface http://localhost:8000/.

 NOTES:
 - On OSX, docker sometimes has to be run as sudo (root) or you will get a weird postgres database lock file permissions error.
 But this seems random.